chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ## msg strobe

 A 4-bit indication of enabled bytes in the next dword of the streamed message.
-Resets to a value of 0xF indicating all bytes are valid.
-Any non 0xF value will be treated as the last dword of the message.
+Users must first program this to 0xF after observing MSG_STREAM_READY, unless the message is less than 1 dword.
+If the final dword is partial, MSG_STROBE must be programmed appropriately before writing the final bytes.
-Dword aligned messages should have a write of 0x0 to msg strobe to indicate the message is done being streamed.
+Dword aligned messages must program MSG_STROBE to 0x0 to indicate the message is done being streamed.

 ## ctx size